arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens When You Get a DUI for the First Time in Arkansas?

-Once a person is arrested for a DUI, this happens after the sobriety test proves the person is intoxicated, the Department of Motor Vehicle (DMV) in Arkansas immediately revokes the license of such offender.
-To get a reinstatement of license for which a restricted license is given, an offender has to request a DMV hearing within seven days of arrest to avoid an automatic suspension of driver’s license.
-Failure to submit to the chemical test will increase the suspension of the driver’s license to 180 days.
+Once a person is arrested for a DUI, typically after after failing a sobriety test, the Department of Motor Vehicle (DMV) in Arkansas immediately revokes the license To get a reinstatement of the license for which a restricted license is given, an offender has to request a DMV hearing within seven days of arrest to avoid an automatic suspension of driver’s license.
+Failure to submit to the chemical test may increase the suspension of the driver’s license to 180 days.
 A BAC level below 0.15 may also reduce the suspension period of the license.

-Getting a DUI for the first time might likely cost an offender a fine of at least $150 but not more than $1,000 including $300 court cost.
-A person found guilty of DUI might get up to one year jail sentence but not less than 24 hours.
-In general, the penalty depends on the nature and the damage caused by driving while intoxicated.
-In order to completely avoid a jail sentence or public service, an offender can decide to be defensive.
-Some of the defenses that can be used in a trial court are;
+A first-time DUI offender may face a fine ranging from $150 to $1,000, plus a $300 court cost.
+A person found guilty of DUI might get up to a one-year jail sentence but not less than 24 hours.
+The penalty generally depends on the nature and the damage caused by driving while intoxicated.
+To potentially avoid a jail sentence or public service, an offender can present a defense.
+Some of the defenses that can be used in a trial court are:

 • Sobriety check mistake committed by officer